OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ## Maturity 1 - Perform security fuzzing testing
 ### Benefit
+Detect security bugs that would have often been missed by human eyes.

 ### Activity
 During security tests, cover at least a minimum fuzzing for vulnerabilities against the main input parameters of the application.